Discordant Relaxations of Misspecified Models: Introduction

-This objective leads to our second main contribution which consists in providing a method to salvage models that are possibly misspecified because of the existence of discordant misspecified submodels ---or discordant nonempty outer sets.
-Our main intuition is to construct some minimum relaxation of the full model by removing discordant submodels until all remaining submodels are compatible.
-Because, there could be multiple ways to relax a model to restore data consistency, we take the union of the identified set of all these relaxed models.
+This objective leads to our second main contribution, which consists of providing a method to salvage models that are possibly misspecified because of the existence of discordant misspecified submodels or discordant nonempty outer sets.
+The main intuition is to construct some minimum relaxation of the full model by removing discordant submodels until all remaining submodels are compatible.
+Because there could be multiple ways to relax a model to restore data consistency, we take the union of the identified set of all these relaxed models.
 By doing so, we construct what we call the \textit{misspecification robust bound}.
-We provide general sufficient conditions under which our misspecification robust bound exists, and also provide a new and intuitive empirical interpretation for it.
-Intuitively, we will say that an hypothesis is robust to misspecification if the hypothesis is compatible with all relaxed models that are data consistent.
+We provide general sufficient conditions under which our misspecification robust bound exists and also provide an intuitive empirical interpretation for it.
+Intuitively, we will say that a hypothesis is robust to misspecification if the hypothesis is compatible with all relaxed models that are data consistent and is implied by at least one of those data-consistent relaxed models.

-Prior to us, \cite{Masten2020} also propose an approach to salvage misspecified models.
-They consider a continuous relaxation of the model up to the level where the model can no longer be falsified, denoted the \textit{falsification adaptive set}.
-Our second contribution complements the work of \cite{Masten2020} by providing a general approach to salvage misspecified models using a sequence of discrete relaxations, and by providing an alternative interpretation of the falsification adaptive set introduced in \cite{Masten2020}.
-In the case of a continuous relaxation, we provide sufficient conditions under which our misspecification robust bound is included in the falsification adaptive set.
-The use of discrete or continuous relaxation depends on the empirical application under scrutiny.
-Therefore, we see this contribution as complementary to \cite{Masten2020}.
+The misspecification robust bound concept is related to the minimally relaxed identified set introduced in \cite{Andrews2019}, and to the falsification adaptive set concept introduced in \cite{Masten2020}.
+The primary departure from \cite{Masten2020} lies in our emphasis on discrete relaxations, while \cite{Masten2020} focused exclusively on relaxing assumptions in a continuous manner.
+In general, the use of discrete or continuous relaxation depends on the empirical application under scrutiny.
+We explore various features of discrete relaxations beyond its formal definition.